The cheapest way to add LinkedIn steps to HubSpot sequences is the free manual task step. The cheapest automated way is FirstTouch at $99 per seat.

 { "mcpServers": { "firsttouch": { "url": "https://mcp.firsttouch.ai" } } } HubSpot's own MCP server lets agents work the system of record directly: look up contacts, update properties, move deals, and summarize pipeline.
 If HubSpot is your CRM, this one is close to mandatory in the stack, and it pairs naturally with FirstTouch: HubSpot MCP reads and writes the records, FirstTouch executes the social touches that create them.
 Neither replaces the other, which is exactly the point of picking by job.

 Clay is the strongest enrichment layer an agent can drive: waterfall providers, scraping, and research tables that turn a thin list into a rich one.
-It does not execute outreach, and it does not need to.
 Teams commonly run Clay for data, then hand qualified rows to an execution layer.
 Clay finds and enriches; FirstTouch qualifies, sends with approval, and logs to HubSpot.

 Apollo brings a large B2B contact database with emails, phones, and firmographics, plus its own sequencing product.
 As the data source in an agent stack it is a solid pick, especially for email coverage at volume.
 Its center of gravity is its own platform rather than your CRM, so teams that report from HubSpot usually treat Apollo as a source, not the system where outreach lives.